gjbex/Python-software-engineering/source-code/error-handling/README.md

    ways ot handle errors.
 1. `data.txt`: data file to use as input.
 1. `data_not_ok.txt`: incorrect data file to use as input.
+1. `warnings`: illustrations of using the `warmings` module for error handling.